Allied Health Professionals

 Occupational therapy: we have a number of development posts that support newly qualified staff.
 Starting on our Band 5 full-time or part-time rotation scheme, staff can experience different specialities across different teams, gaining valuable expertise and refining their skills whilst developing a broad knowledge base.
 A perfect foundation for career development.

-Speech and language therapy: we have Band 5/6 development posts that support and enable newly-qualified staff to complete their competency-based learning and development in dysphagia and communication so they are ready to move seemlessly into a Band 6 role.
+Speech and language therapy: we have Band 5/6 development posts that support and enable newly-qualified staff to complete their competency-based learning and development in dysphagia and communication so they are ready to move seamlessly into a Band 6 role.
 We also have band 5 posts where you can focus on communication.

 Returning to practice